aldendirks/Extract-ITS-sequences-from-a-fungal-genome/README.md

 # Extract rDNA sequences from fungal genomes

-This utility combines the power of Barrnap – a fast and accurate tool to identify the location of ribosomal RNA genes – and ITSx — software that extracts rDNA sequences from genomic FASTA files — to quickly extract rDNA sequences from fungal genomes.
+This utility combines the power of Barrnap — a fast and accurate tool to identify the location of ribosomal RNA genes — with ITSx — software that extracts rDNA sequences from genomic FASTA files — to quickly extract rDNA sequences from fungal genomes.

-For more information:
+For more information on these software:
 * [Barrnap (BAsic Rapid Ribosomal RNA Predictor)](https://github.com/tseemann/barrnap)
 * [ITSx](https://microbiology.se/software/itsx/)